ipc-lab/private-ml-for-health/README.md

 # Live Demo:

-Please use this link to get a private inference on a Diabetic Retinopathy medical image:
+Please use this link to get an inference on a Diabetic Retinopathy medical image:

 https://imperial-diagnostics.herokuapp.com/

+(Note: implementing the pure private inference is still in progress...)

 ## Preprint
 Please find the most recent preprint of this project in the following link: